greenkidneybean/greenkidneybean.github.io/README.md

 A Github Pages template forked from [academic pages](https://github.com/academicpages/academicpages.github.io), example [here](https://academicpages.github.io/).

+Note:
+* I'm typically just update the _config.yaml and _pages/about.md files
-Note: if you are using this repo and now get a notification about a security vulnerability, delete the Gemfile.lock file.
+* if you are using this repo and now get a notification about a security vulnerability, delete the Gemfile.lock file.

 # Instructions